alexalemi/blog.alexalemi.com/kl.md

-Although, if you stop to think about it, even though many of us know of and have used <a href="https://en.wikipedia.org/wiki/Bayes%27_theorem">Bayes Theorem</a> for a long time, the way its normally presented, it is just a trivial statement about how joint distributions factor.
+Although, if you stop to think about it, even though many of us know of and have used <a href="https://en.wikipedia.org/wiki/Bayes%27_theorem">Bayes Theorem</a> for a long time, the way it's normally presented, it is just a trivial statement about how joint distributions factor.
 $$ q(\theta, D) = q(\theta) q(D|\theta) = q(D) q(\theta|D)  \implies
  q(\theta|D) = \frac{q(D|\theta) q(\theta)}{q(D)}. $$